-District and Borough Councils are Risk Management Authorities and key partners in planning local flood risk management.
-They:

-work in partnership with LLFAs and other Risk Management Authorities to ensure risks are managed effectively, including in relation to taking decisions on development in their area i.e. Local Planning Authority.

-The lead local flood authority for Kent is Kent County Council.
+- 3.12 District and Borough Councils are Risk Management Authorities and key partners in planning local flood risk management.
+They: - can carry out flood risk management works on minor watercourses outside of IDB areas (Note: The River Medway through Maidstone is part of the Upper Medway Internal Drainage Board) - work in partnership with LLFAs and other Risk Management Authorities to ensure risks are managed effectively, including in relation to taking decisions on development in their area i.e. Local Planning Authority. - 3.13 The lead local flood authority for Kent is Kent County Council.
 Kent County Council is currently preparing a Kent Local Flood Risk Management Strategy 2024-2034.